How I keep a clean home… with an Australian cattle dog

 Scout gets rinsed regularly

 I try to be conscious of letting Scout “smell like a dog” as much as possible.
-Her primary way to experience the world is through her nose — I don’t want to continually wipe her natural scent and replace it with something artificial!
+Her primary way to experience the world is through her nose—I don’t want to continually wipe her natural scent and replace it with something artificial!
 Because she processes smells at least 10,000 times better than I do, what seems like a gentle odor to me might actually come across harsh to her.

 I also want to avoid drying out her skin.
 Too much soap can strip her natural oils and cause irritation.
 (And the Florida heat + humidity swings provide enough of a challenge in that regard on their own.)

-That said: We usually opt for a plain rinse after our outings.
+We usually opt for a plain rinse after our outings.
 The water pressure from our outdoor hose or removable shower head typically removes most mud, sand, and plant matter.

 We occasionally bathe her with shampoo